yuyasugano/finance_python/README.md

 12. `3 ways to do test of normality with Scipy library in Python.ipynb`
 13. `What are standarization and normalization?
 Test with iris data set in Scikit-learn.ipynb`
 14. `Scikit-learn LinearRegression vs Numpy Polyfit.ipynb`
+15. `3 ways to do dimensional reduction techniques in Scikit-learn.ipynb`

 ## License

 This code is licensed under the MIT License.